Anelawrence/web_scrapping_nigeria_inflation/README.md

 # Web Scrapping Nigeria Inflation Rate (1960-2021)

 ## Introduction
-The major aim of this project is to webscrape Nigeria inflation data (since 1960 to 2021) from worlddata.info, then draw some insights like
+The major aim of this project is to extract Nigeria inflation data (since 1960 to 2021) from worlddata.info, then draw some insights like
 - Year with highest inflation rate.
 - Year with lowest inflation rate.
 - The trend of the data.